lanavely/Snaky-game/README.md

 # Snaky-game
-one of my first programs i wrote :)
+one of my first programs :)